 Cooking with Ancho Chiles

-The Ancho Chile is a key chile in the famous “holy trinity” of Mexican chiles used in Mexican moles, along with the Pasilla Negro and the Mulato chiles.
+The Ancho Chile Peppers is a key chile in the famous “holy trinity” of Mexican chiles used in Mexican moles, along with the Pasilla Negro and the Mulato chiles.
 As they both come from Poblano chiles, Mulato chiles are closely related to the Ancho chile but the flavor profile is different, as they are picked and dried at different times (this is similar to the differences between Chipotle “Morita” and “Meco” chiles).